Emergent vorticity asymmetry of one and two-layer shallow water system captured by a next-order balanced model: Introduction

-In this paper, we aim at a balanced model of the shallow water system that could capture the evolution of asymmetry between cyclonic and anticyclonic vortices in the same parameter space as SWQG.
-As a by-product, we also wish to capture the finite divergence of shallow water flows, missed by SWQG.
+In this paper, we aim at a balanced model of the shallow water system that could capture the evolution of asymmetry between cyclonic and anticyclonic vortices. {We focus on the parameter space where SWQG is formally valid but lacking in captured phenomena.} As a by-product, we also wish to capture the finite divergence of shallow water flows, missed by SWQG.
 Some balanced models already exist in the literature.
 One line of models includes the frontal geostrophic model by \citet{Cushman-Roisin_86} and the generalized geostrophic equation by \citet{Cushman-RoisinTang_89,Cushman-RoisinTang_90}.
 These models capture a more extended parameter space of the shallow water model by allowing for large height deviation and can capture vorticity asymmetry.
 However, they are not higher order in Rossby number than SWQG, and they all insist that the velocities are in geostrophic balance with the height field and thus do not allow for divergent flow.
 Another model is the Balance Equation \citep{AllenEtAl_90,SpallMcwilliams_92}.
 It is a capable model of shallow water in the QG regime that includes higher-order effects and is useful as a way to initialize a shallow water simulation with minimal generation of gravity waves.
 We use it to generate the initial conditions for our freely decaying simulation.
 However, evolving the Balance Equation is challenging.
 The system has two time derivatives but is still a balanced model in the sense that there is only one prognostic variable.
-This is because the two time evolution equations are in fact not independent from each other but coupled in complex nonlinear ways.
+This is because the two time evolution equations are not independent from each other but coupled in complex nonlinear ways.
 The time evolution usually needs iterative solvers per timestep \citep{BarthEtAl_90}.
-This poses challenges when using it to study the evolution of the shallow water model.
-Last but not least is the semi-geostrophic model of \citet{Hoskins_75} adapted to the shallow water context \citep{ClokeCullen_94,RoulstoneSewell_96}.
+This poses challenges when using it to study the evolution of the shallow water model {and fully turbulent simulations of it are rare}. {Yet another model is} the semi-geostrophic model of \citet{Hoskins_75} adapted to the shallow water context \citep{ClokeCullen_94,RoulstoneSewell_96}.
 It has features and deficiencies similar to those of the Boussinesq semi-geostrophic model.
 It has energy and PV conservation and can capture vorticity asymmetry.
 However, it is not of higher order in Rossby number.
 The semi-geostrophic model is less accurate in modeling curved fronts.
 The kinetic energy of the semi-geostrophic model includes only the geostrophically balanced component, making it hard to interpret.
-The inversion from PV involves a change of coordinate and solving a nonlinear elliptic Monge-Amp\`ere problem, both are hard to do numerically.
-Interestingly, the mathematical challenge of analyzing a Monge-Amp\`ere problem coupled to a transport equation has inspired deep mathematical analysis of the semi-geostrophic model for shallow water \citep[see][and references therein]{CullenGangbo_01,DePhilippisFigalli_14}.
+The inversion from PV involves a change of coordinate and solving a nonlinear elliptic Monge-Amp\`ere problem, both are hard to do numerically. {Practically, \cite{Fletcher_04} explored its utility as a model for data assimilation in numerical weather prediction.
+Theoretically,} the mathematical challenge of analyzing a Monge-Amp\`ere problem coupled to a transport equation has inspired deep mathematical analysis of the semi-geostrophic model for shallow water \citep[see][and references therein]{CullenGangbo_01,DePhilippisFigalli_14}. {Finally, the class of optimal balance algorithms deals more broadly with the issue of optimal separation of balanced and unbalanced components of a \emph{snapshot} of the flow, going beyond asymptotics \citep{ViudezDritschel_04,MasurOliver_20,ChoukseyEtAl_23}.
+Their focus is not on writing a prognostic system that is balanced for all time.}